eSense Skin Response Biofeedback home-use device

 Measure and regulate your stress level on the go with the eSense Skin Response Biofeedback home-use device on your smartphone or tablet!

-The Mindfield eSense Skin Response Biofeedback home-use device is a small sensor to measure your skin conductance using the microphone input of your smartphone or tablet (Android or Apple iOS).
-Your skin conductance depends directly on your state of relaxation or stress, making it a commonly used and very precise stress indicator.
-With the eSense Skin Response, you can precisely identify your stress level and reduce it with biofeedback training.
-It can help you also in the management of anxiety, panic attack, depression, headache, and many other conditions that are dependent on autonomic nervous system states.
+The Mindfield eSense Skin Response Biofeedback home-use device is a small sensor that measures your skin conductance using the microphone input of your smartphone or tablet (Android or Apple iOS).
+Your skin conductance depends directly on your relaxation or stress, making it a commonly used and exact stress indicator.
+With the eSense Skin Response, you can precisely identify and reduce your stress level with biofeedback training.
+It can also help you in the management of anxiety, panic attacks, depression, headaches, and many other conditions that are dependent on autonomic nervous system states.

-The eSense Skin Response can be very useful also in the practice of optimal performance.
+The eSense Skin Response can also be very useful in practicing optimal performance.

-For the audio biofeedback, the eSense now has a headphone jack, so you can additionally listen to music or audiobooks while training your stress level down!
+The eSense now has a headphone jack for the audio biofeedback, so you can listen to music or audiobooks while training your stress level down!

-The app for eSense is free in the Google Play Store (Android) or in the Apple App Store (iOS) and allows exporting the measured data via e-mail.
+The App for eSense Biofeedback Device is free in the Google Play Store (Android) or the Apple App Store (iOS) and allows data measurement to be exported via e-mail.
 The eSense Skin Response is also compatible with the iPhone 7 and iPhone 7 Plus (in combination with the included Lightning to 3.5 mm Headphone Jack Adapter).

-How our skin reflects our condition and state?
+How does our skin reflect our condition and state?

-The activity of the perspiration glands is determined by the autonomic nervous system, which contains two major subunits: the parasympathetic nervous system and the sympathetic nervous system.
-The perspiration glands of the skin are solely controlled by the sympathetic nervous system, making them a good indicator of inner strain and stress.
+The activity of the perspiration glands is determined by the autonomic nervous system, which contains two major subunits: the parasympathetic and sympathetic nervous systems.
+The skin’s perspiration glands are solely controlled by the sympathetic nervous system, making them a good indicator of inner strain and stress.

-The sweat glands react directly to the smallest emotional, physical, or mental changes.
+The sweat glands react directly to the slightest emotional, physical, or mental changes.

 Example for a situation with rising stress and a rest break.

-We all know a time in our lives when we got wet hands.
-Think of the speech you gave in front of an audience or during a job interview.
-If in those situations you were excited, can you remember the cold, sweaty hands?
+We all know a time in our lives when our hands got wet.
+Think of your speech in front of an audience or during a job interview.
+Can you remember the cold, sweaty hands if you were excited in those situations?

-A scientific theory for this effect assumes that our ancestors needed wet hands to have a firmer grip on things; for example, in an escape or pursuit through difficult terrain.
-When the threatening situation is over, the parasympathetic nervous system becomes dominant: pulse, blood pressure, and glucose level fall again.
-The body enters a rest state to allow recuperation.
+A scientific theory for this effect assumes that our ancestors needed wet hands to firm up their grip on things, for example, in an escape or pursuit through challenging terrain.
+When the threatening situation is over, the parasympathetic nervous system becomes dominant: pulse, blood pressure, and glucose levels fall again.
+The body enters a rest state to allow healing.
 The hands become dry again.

 The increased activity of the perspiration glands through a (stress) stimulus is easily visible through the associated increase in skin conductance.
-The stimulus can be a mental or emotional strain or taking a sudden, deep breath, or a startling action like someone unexpectedly clapping hands or the loud drop of an item onto the floor.
+The stimulus can be a mental or emotional strain, such as taking a sudden, deep breath or a startling action like someone unexpectedly clapping hands or the loud drop of an item onto the floor.

-Just try it with the eSense Skin Response Biofeedback sensor – you will easily see the effects!
+Just try it with the eSense Skin Response Biofeedback sensor – you will quickly see the effects!

 What is Skin response in general?

-Skin response, also known as galvanic skin response (GSR), electrodermal response (EDR), or skin conductance (SC) is a measurement method based on the bio-electrical properties of the skin.
-Skin conductance depends on the activity of the sweat glands of the skin and reacts to the smallest changes, which we can’t detect as wet hands yet.
+Skin response, also known as galvanic skin response (GSR), electrodermal response (EDR), or skin conductance (SC), is a measurement method based on the bio-electrical properties of the skin.
+Skin conductance depends on the activity of the sweat glands of the skin and reacts to the slightest changes, which we can’t detect as wet hands yet.
 The eSense Skin Response applies a very small, safe, and unnoticeable electrical voltage, which results in an electrical current to the skin.
 Through the changes of this small current, we can measure the activity of the perspiration glands of the skin far below the threshold of self-perception.
-The higher the stress, the more activity of the sweat glands, the more the skin gets wet, and the better the current is conducted.
+The higher the stress, the more active the sweat glands become, resulting in wetter skin and improved current conductivity.
 As a result, the skin conductance rises.

 Skin response and biofeedback training